taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_GL_EXT_OVERRIDES**
    | Default: unset

-   Space-separated list of OpenGL extensions that are assumed to be supported, even if the driver says they aren't.
+   Space-separated list of OpenGL extensions that are assumed to be supported, even if the driver says they aren’t.
    Prefix an extension with ``-`` to invert this behaviour.
 Might be used to work around bugs in some weird/ancient/broken drivers, but your chances are slim.
 Note that this only affects code paths that actually test for the given extensions, not the actual OpenGL functionality.
 Some OpenGL implementations (such as Mesa) provide